About Clinical Movement Therapy

 What you can expect

-Our group consultations have a maximum of 4 clients, and each client is guided in their individual repertoire by the treating physiotherapist within that class.
-Manual therapy sessions in conjunction with Clinical Movement Therapy may facilitate your progress.
+Our group consultations have a maximum of 4 people, and each client is guided in their individual movements by the treating physiotherapist.

-Programs are continuously reviewed to ensure you are achieving the desired results.
+We continuously review your program to ensure you are achieving the desired results.

-Our studio is a bright friendly environment and our team of physiotherapists welcomes all ages and physical abilities.
+The Wisdom Physiotherapy studio is a bright friendly environment and we welcome all ages and physical abilities.

 - Improved posture, strength, balance, and control